 Woltering reflects, “After I had been engaged for four months and we were getting married, that’s when I posted it all on social media.
 And, that also had only positive [reactions].
 I was like, ‘This isn’t a big deal and nobody cares?’
 Everyone just said, ‘We care about you.’”

 In the spring of 2016, Woltering ran the Down to Run Endurance Challenge 50k in Florida.
-It was his first time flying to a race, and he forgot a pair of racing shorts.
+It was his first time flying to a race, and he forgot a pair of running shorts.
 He improvised and threw on his Speedo bathing suit instead.
 “It was absolutely comfortable and totally fine.
 I was like, ‘Here we go!’
 And ‘Speedo Man’ was born.
 I won the 50k, and people loved it,” Woltering says.

 Also an active adventurer, Aussem has been a professional skydiver for 18 years including tandem jumps and competitive skydiving.
 “He’s a great crew chief, and does a great job of being at my running events that he can make it to.
 We used to be able to plan more in advance, before I was an athlete with The North Face.
 Now, there are opportunities that come up with shorter notice, so we’ll have someone else there for me as crew,” says Woltering.
 When the couple does travel together for his races, they typically fly in, race, and then hit the ground running to see all of the historic sites and art museums.